Noi-Git/library-management-app/README.md

 #### Backend

-- Node.js
-- Express.js
-- bcrypt.js
-- jsonwebtoken
+- Node.js and Express.js: to create books endpoints, authors endpoints, and genre endpoint
+- bcrypt.js: to has password
+- jsonwebtoken: to secure transmitting of the information between frontend and backend

 #### Frontend